-Exploring the mountains and desert, guiding tourists and absorbing the region's unique cultural heritage revealed the unexpected: Centuries of human history, ancient cave paintings and isolated villages and ranches.
+Exploring the mountains and desert, guiding tourists and absorbing the region's unique cultural heritage revealed the unexpected: centuries of human history, ancient cave paintings and isolated villages and ranches.

-"Tourists see beach photos and think of Acapulco and Cancun," said Adina, as Louis, our Baja Jeep driver, turned onto another dirt road, heading for the Sierra de la Laguna mountains, a UNESCO biosphere reserve.
-"It's different here," she said, turning to point out a Lomboy tree.
+"Tourists see beach photos and think of Acapulco and Cancun," Adina said as Louis, our Baja Jeep driver, turned onto another dirt road, heading for the Sierra de la Laguna mountains, a UNESCO biosphere reserve.